 SCCA TIME TRIALS VEHICLE ELIGIBILITY

-For the most part, SCCA Time Trials are open to most four-wheeled vehicles that pass the safety inspection.
-Different regions, tracks and events may have different rules, so it's best to check with the organizers, rules or supplementary regulations of the event you plan on attending.
+SCCA Time Trials are open to most four-wheeled vehicles that pass the safety inspection.
+Different regions, tracks and events may have different rules, so entrants should check with the organizers, rules or supplementary regulations of the event you plan on attending.